 To make Apfelmus, you will need to cook cored apples with sugar and spices until they become soft.
 Once cooked and cooled, mash them into a purée, and you’re good to go!

-You can pair this applesauce with sweet German desserts like Kaiserschmarrn (scrambled pancake) or something savory like potato pancakes.
+You can pair this applesauce with other German sweet treats like Kaiserschmarrn (scrambled pancake).
+But savory dishes like potato pancakes are also a suitable accompaniment.

 If you’re looking for the perfect German side dish for Bratwurst and other German sausages, Kartoffelsalat is the best option.
 The best version of Kartoffelsalat is Schwäbischer Kartoffelsalat from the South of Swabia.

-With unique ingredients like beef broth and vinegar, this German potato salad is a nice change from the familiar mayo-based salads in the United States.
+With unique ingredients like beef broth and vinegar, this German potato salad is a fine addition alongside short ribs at the dinner table.
+The salad is also a great way to alter your familiar mayo-based mixture in the United States.

 The traditional version of this recipe calls for strong beef broth, but nowadays, many German families substitute it with vegetable stock or chicken stock.
 Kartoffelsalat usually tastes better the longer it stays in the fridge, so I recommend preparing it a day ahead.